 One of the concerns of overland travel is safety, both from shady people looking to rob tourists and accidents.
 Mom and dad will no doubt bring up that bus crash they saw in Peru four years ago that killed a bunch of tourists when you tell them you’ll be taking an overnight bus in Peru.
 And while some countries are certainly more dangerous than others when it comes to overland travel, by and large it’s safe.
 Just as safe as driving your car at home on a road trip.
 Accidents can happen everywhere, and by using common sense and avoiding the notoriously dangerous routes, you should be fine.

-Overland travel differs wildly around the world, but luckily for you we’ve put together a kick-ass guide for traveling overland in different regions of the world For more information, be sure to check out the guides below:
+Overland travel differs wildly around the world, but luckily for you we’ve put together a kick-ass guide for traveling overland in different regions of the world For an overview of overland travel in each region of the world, be sure to check out the guides below:

 Overland Travel In The Americas